dashpay/platform/packages/dashmate/README.md

 ### CLI

 The CLI can be used to perform routine tasks.
-Invoke the CLI with `dashmate` if linked during installation, or with `node bin/dashmate` if not linked.
+Invoke the CLI with `dashmate`.
 To list available commands, either run `dashmate` with no parameters or execute `dashmate help`.
-To list the help on any command just execute the command, followed by the `--help` option.
+To list the help on any command execute the command, followed by the `--help` option.

 ### Set up node